dhakal79/Portfolio-project-MS5/README.md

 # 5. Testing
   [Go to the top](#table-of-contents)
 ## 5.1 General
-- Throughout the development of the water channel blog I have tested each View, Model and URL together after each one had been written.
+- Throughout the development process zI have tested each View, Model and URL together after each one had been written.
 - Any changes made in the models, I performed makemigrations and migrate.
 In the sametime, code for view.py and urls were also written and run the server to check if there are any issues or not.
 I checked if the url written directed to the right page that i am expecting or not.
-- All the pages were manullay tested
+- All the pages of the website were manullay tested
-- All the code written were also validated using W3C validator (for Html), PEP8 online (Python) and Jigsaw (CSS). the details of each testing are summarized below.
+- All the code written were also validated using W3C validator (for Html), PEP8 online (Python),Jigsaw (CSS) and JS Hint(Javascript). the details of each testing are summarized below.
-## 5.2 W3C, Jigsaw and PEP8 online validation
+## 5.2 W3C, Jigsaw, JS Hint and PEP8 online validation
-  I have tested manually (for each page of the blog) by passing the code through W3C, JigSaw and PEP8 online validation tool and confirmed there are no errors.
+  I have tested manually (for each page of the website) by passing the code through W3C, JigSaw and PEP8 online validation tool and confirmed there are no errors.
 The screenshot is as shown below: for W3C validation (sample example for home page)
   ![W3C validation](media/image/w3c.jpg)
   for CSS validation